User Profile

 Gabrielle Korn has crafted an incredible duology of queer speculative fiction.
 Because every great work of SpecFic builds on reality and asks "what if?", the effect in Your For the Taking and The Shutouts is often chilling.
 The reader is reminded that the very near future could be well reflected in this work of fiction.
 I feel that is what makes a strong piece of SpecFic - not the fabulous outlandishness of the future, but the plausible reality of a fictional outcome.

 Each character these two books follows is a masterpiece.
 At once a hero and villain, showing that humanity lives within the shades of gray.
 On one page, you love Ava and another you hate her.
 You understand Jacqueline's motivations in one chapter and in another find her methods abhorrent.
-In the first book, we empathize with Ava in her struggle with her relationship with Orchid and in the …
+In the first book, we empathize with Ava in her struggle with her relationship with Orchid and …

 Alexis Hall: Mortal Follies (2023, Random House Worlds, Del Rey)